deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 # DeepLearning4J: ETL Users Guide

-Data can come from many sources, Log files, text documents, tabular data, images and video are some examples.
-The end goal for each source is to convert the data into a collection of numerical values in a MultiDimensional Array.
+Data can come from many sources and in many types: log files, text documents, tabular data, images and video are a few examples.
+When working with neural nets, the end goal is to convert each data type into a collection of numerical values in a MultiDimensional Array.

-Data may also need to be transformed, scaled, converted, joined, split into training and testing datasets, shuffled and more.

-This Page covers the available tools and using them.
+Data may also need to be pre-processed in other ways: transformed, scaled, normalized, converted, joined, split into training and testing datasets, shuffled and more.
+This page covers the available tools and how to use them.

 * Record Readers
 * Normalizers